-In Costa Rica, the general rules for flying drones are as follows:
+In Costa Rica, the general drone regulations are as follows:

-Once you are registered and have proof, you understand the rule, you can look forward to filming long beautiful sequences of Costa Rica’s natural beauty.
+Once you have the Costa Rica drone registration and understand the rule, you can fly your drone and film long beautiful sequences of Costa Rica’s natural beauty.
 The more expensive your drone is, the longer it can stay in the air.
 Most high-end drones can fly between 25 to 31 minutes, and some professional-grade quadcopters can stay in the air for as long as 50 minutes.
 This enlightening article has more information about maximum flight times for drones.

 There are also slight differences about where and how you can use a drone depending on whether you are using the footage for recreational or commercial purposes.
 It is particularly important to determine if you need to fly over one of Costa Rica’s many national parks.

 Special permissions are usually required for commercial drone use, especially if you are flying over a city.
 Commercial operators must obtain a DGAC drone registration number that is then also attached by sticker to the drone itself.
-It is immensely helpful to register your drone with the FAA.
+You can bring your drone to Costa Rica and it is immensely helpful to register your drone with the FAA.
 Accomplishing this step while you are still in your home country will go a long way to helping you get the permissions you need to fly a drone in Costa Rica.

 The certification for flying drones in Costa Rica means that you have passed several theoretical and practical courses, including an initial aeronautical knowledge exam that proves that you know the basics of operating Unmanned Aircraft.
 The cost of drone certification can vary, depending on where you are from, but in general, in costs about 175.00 U.S. You will also possibly be required proof of attendance at a safety seminar or proof of a legal, endorsed self-paced study program

 You must also be over 18 years of age, present a high-school diploma, and have over 10 hours of experience flying.